Happy International Comics Day (which was on September 25th. We are late, we know)!

-Since I was a little kid, I was interested in comic books.
+Since I was a little kid, I have been interested in comic books.
 I mean, who wasn’t?
 I still have a whole stack of Donald Duck comics at my parents’ home and a few others at my bookshelf right beside me.
-However, with interest, came a lot of questions.
+However, with interest came a lot of questions.
 How do artists make them?
 Can I create one too?
 What should I do first?
 Will I be able to do this on my own?
-Those and so many more were popping out in my head like a freshly-made popcorn.
-And now, after some digging, I am able to tell you and my past childish self all the secrets about comic book workflow.
+Those and so many more were popping out in my head like freshly-made popcorn.
+And now, after some digging, I can tell you and my past childish self all the secrets about comic book workflow.

 Table of contents:

 I believe that understanding the definition and the structure of comics is the first step to apprehending the comic book creation process.

 You probably know that comics are a form of art, but, to be more specific, it is defined as a form of “subsequent art”.I know many people think about movies or animations when they hear the phrase “subsequent art”, and they are totally right – it’s one part of them.
 Comics are another one.
 And I believe we should clarify what the subsequent art is before moving forward.